Stephen

 described herein, enables a method of recovering gold and

-metals and other contaminants.
-The novel extractant disclosed
+base metals and other contaminants.
+The novel extractant

-provides for a time and labor saving method which uses a single
+disclosed provides for a time and labor saving method which uses

-multi step process, only a single stripping stage is required
+conventional multi step process, only a single stripping stage

-wherein the scrubbing stage of conventional processing is
+is required wherein the scrubbing stage of conventional

 The extracting agents disclosed, employed by method disclosed in

-gold and palladium than with base metals.
-The acidic solution
+the gold and palladium than with base metals.
+The acidic

-containing chloride ion can be achieved by leaching a material
+solution containing chloride ion can be achieved by leaching a

-which includes the desired precious metals, by adding an acid
+material which includes the desired precious metals, by adding

-containing an oxidizing agent.
-The resulting solutions can be
+an acid containing an oxidizing agent.
+The resulting solutions

-obtained from leaching many types of material such as copper anode
+can be obtained from leaching many types of material such as

-slimes; treatment of scrap such as electronic circuit boards;
+copper anode slimes; treatment of scrap such as electronic

 Copper anode slimes conventionally contain varying quantities